maudnals/questions/other.md

 `.js`

 ### Props vs State?
+What they have in common:

-Both propos and state are JS objects.
+* Both props and state are JS objects.
+* Changes to props and state trigger an UI update.

+How they're different:

 Props = (JSX attributes) = passed from outside (i.e. from a parent=wrapping
-component to a child=embedded component). **Stays the same at runtime.**
+component to a child=embedded component).
 E.g.: a card name should be a prop.

 State: managed inside.
-**Can be changed at runtime**.
-When the state changes, and **only** when the state changes, React checks whether to update the DOM.
+**Can be changed at runtime from within**.
+When the state changes, React checks whether to update the DOM.
 E.g.: a card state such as "active" or "inactive" should be a state.
+NB:
+* The name `state` is mandatory.
+* State can only be manipulated by class-based components.
+* Functional components can read it but not manipulate it.

 ## What's a react component?
 A function that returns some JSX.